Tim LaHaye: Ministry

 He served as a pastor in Pumpkintown, South Carolina, and after that he pastored a congregation in Minneapolis until 1956.
 After that, the LaHaye family moved to San Diego, California, where he served as pastor of the Scott Memorial Baptist Church (now called Shadow Mountain Community Church) for nearly 25 years.

 In 1971, he founded Christian Heritage College, now known as San Diego Christian College.
 In 1972, LaHaye helped establish the Institute for Creation Research in El Cajon, California, along with Henry M. Morris.

+In 1976, the couple wrote The Act of Marriage, a Christian self-help sex manual.
+The book sought to depict enjoyment of sex within marriage as positive rather than sinful.
+It frames marital sex as an important part of a complementarian, divinely designed relationship – with men as aggressive, sexually voracious leaders whose submissive wives provide them with sexual satisfaction to boost their egos and thereby make them more confident leaders, as part of God's design for gender roles.